Toucaan/toucaan.research/README.md

 # toucaan css

-The most responsive webpage in the world is this:
+The most responsive page in the whole world wide web is blank.
+Would scale even on an iWatch if they were to sport a browser on it someday!

-It'd scale on an iWatch if it were to sport a browser!
+Toucaan is very angry.